orsonteodoro/oiledmachine-overlay/README.md

 mitigations.

-Execution-integrity mitigations with LLVM CFI (and CET) will mitigate unauthorized transactions in trusted compiled code.
+Execution-integrity mitigations with LLVM CFI (and CET) will mitigate against unauthorized transactions in trusted compiled code.

 The ubsan runtime mitigation will protect against code execution, information disclosure, data tampering, denial of service before they happen.